onaio/help/faqs/_posts/2016-03-30-what-are-xls-reports.md

 G.  `${airport.scheduled_service}` tag searches for scheduled service from the airport dataset and puts it into the corresponding cell.

-H.  `${airport.deviation_ft}` tag searches for deviation from the airport dataset and puts it into the corresponding cell.
+H.  `${airport.elevation_ft}` tag searches for elevation from the airport dataset and puts it into the corresponding cell.

 I.  `<jx:forEach>` is known as the closing tag.
 It invokes the end of the dataset.